 The City of Lowell was founded in 1826 as a planned industrial city, and incorporated as a City in 1836.
-Situated 28 miles northwest of Boston, and with a growing population exceeding 100K, Lowell is the fourth largest municipality in Massachusetts.
+Situated 28 miles northwest of Boston, and with a growing population exceeding 100K, Lowell is the fifth largest municipality in Massachusetts.

-By charter, the City of Lowell follows a Plan E Form of government, in which the popular vote of the City of Lowell's residents elects nine members to the City Council to serve a two year term of office.
+By charter, the City of Lowell follows a Plan E Form of government, in which the popular vote of the City of Lowell's residents elects eleven members to the City Council to serve a two year term of office.
 City Councilors then elect one of their members to serve as City Mayor, who serves as the official head of the City, presiding over City Council and School Committee meetings.